 The focus of this meeting was to honor the 34 years of service that Diane Sheridan gave to the PCAC as facilitator and more than 45 years as a trailblazer in the field of community-industry dialogue.
 The normal agenda was suspended, and the meeting became an honors party with a string quartet, Sheridan's favorite meal (smoked brisket, sausage, beans, and potato salad) and cake, tables adorned with coordinated cloths and centerpieces, and a video with pictures of Sheridan and PCAC attendees throughout the past 34 years.
 Sheridan received accolades from state, county, and city elected officials, and several plant reps and community members.
 Sheridan retired from the PCAC on Dec.
 31, 2024.
-The meeting was facilitated by Emily Morris, who assumes Sheridan's role in January 2025, and was emceed by Dennis Winkler, of Winkler Public Relations, a longtime friend of Sheridan's.
+The meeting was held at the Log Cabin and facilitated by Emily Morris, who assumes Sheridan's role in January 2025.
+The celebration was emceed by Dennis Winkler, of Winkler Public Relations, a longtime friend of Sheridan's.
+Host plant duties were suspended for this meeting.
+(Meeting #311)